 Do you have any friends or family that can give you some work experience?
 Even for two weeks, it's still experience!
 It doesn’t have to be fashion related, just make sure on your CV you list duties that ACTUALLY RELATE to the role you are applying for.
 For example; your family friend, Bob, may own a print shop, but you want to intern in a fashion design studio.
 A RELEVANT duty could be:

 ‘I organised and oversaw the production of products; ensuring premium quality control throughout’.

 3. GET INVOLVED IN 'LIVE PROJECTS'

-Get involved in collaborations, industry competitions and create projects of your own (such as a blog, Uni magazine or help at events).
+Get involved in collaborations and industry competitions and create projects of your own (such as a blog, Uni magazine or help at events).
 Showing you go that extra mile will win you big points with prospective employers and it’s great content for your portfolio and CV.

 When I was at Uni, I worked with a fashion design student and created her personal branding.
 This was a strong project for the graphic design internships I was applying to.
-So don't be shy and reach out to students at your Uni and see if you can collab in some way!
+Don't be shy, reach out to students at your Uni and see if you can collab in some way!

 TOP TIP: Adding live projects to your CV is a great way to bulk it out if the 'Experience' section is looking a bit empty.